uselagoon/lagoon-cli/docs/commands/lagoon_configuration_default-context.md

-## lagoon add rocketchat
+## lagoon configuration default-context

-Add a new Rocket.Chat notification

-### Synopsis

-Add a new Rocket.Chat notification
-This command is used to set up a new Rocket.Chat notification in Lagoon.
-This requires information to talk to Rocket.Chat like the webhook URL and the name of the channel.
-It does not configure a project to send notifications to Rocket.Chat though, you need to use project-rocketchat for that.
+Change which context is the default

 ```
-lagoon add rocketchat [flags]
+lagoon configuration default-context [flags]
 ```

 ### Options

 ```
-  -c, --channel string   The channel for the notification
-  -h, --help             help for rocketchat
+  -h, --help          help for default-context
-  -n, --name string      The name of the notification
+      --name string   The name of the context to be default
-  -w, --webhook string   The webhook URL of the notification
 ```

 ### Options inherited from parent commands